Ōtāhuhu clinic

 A cervical smear test detects abnormal cells which, if left untreated, could become cervical cancer.
 Very often these cells are made abnormal by a human papillomavirus (HPV), which is a sexually transmitted virus.
 Regular tests and treatment reduces the likelihood of this sort of cancer by around 90%.

-We have a monthly nurse-led smear clinic at Onehunga where screening smears are free.
-Screening smears performed during a doctor appointment are free for Maori and Pacific Island women, as well as some others living in certain areas.
+We offer a free monthly nurse-led smear clinic at Onehunga.
+Smear tests done during a doctor’s appointment are free for Māori and Pacific Island women, as well as some women living in specific areas.

 -